-Ahead of Parl session, Govt convenes all-party meet today, triple talaq bill on agenda
+Narendra Modi chairs all-party meeting at Parliament ahead of Budget Session

-New Delhi, June 16: Government has convened an all-party meeting in New Delhi today ahead of Parliament session.
+New Delhi, June 16: An all-party meeting began at the Parliament on Sunday, ahead of the first Parliament session of the 17th Lok Sabha on 17 June.
 The session will commence tomorrow and will continue till 26th of next month.

+Among those who arrived for the meeting were Defence Minister Rajnath Singh, SP leader Ram Gopal Yadav, Minister of Parliamentary Affairs Prahlad Joshi and leader of BJP in Rajya Sabha Thawar Chand Gehlot.

+Other leaders cutting across party lines such as - V Vijayasai Reddy of YSRCP, Derek O'Brien of TMC, Farooq Abdullah of National Conference, NCP's Supriya Sule, Anupriya Patel of Apna Dal (Sonelal), AAP's Sanjay Singh and Jayadev Galla of TDP, arrived for the meeting convened by the government.

 During the meeting, the government will seek the support of the opposition parties to ensure smooth functioning of both the Houses of Parliament.